worldviewer/react-worldviewer-prototype/README.md

     <img src="https://github.com/worldviewer/react-worldviewer-prototype/blob/master/doc/object-values-not-a-function.png" />
 </p>

+#### The Burger Menu

+I've coopted the npm package, `react-burger-menu` for displaying text.
+Since this package was designed to host links -- and breaks when text is displayed -- I've brought the package into my project so that I can make significant edits to it.

+The code works great, but contains a lot of unnecessary bits which will be cleaned up at a later date.
+The text can be accessed in two different ways: by clicking the <Summary /> component or the burger icon which appears during deep zoom.

 #### GSAP Animations via ReactTransitionGroup

 I've brought in ReactTransitionGroup and GSAP ("the Swiss Army knife of animation") in order to get a more fine-grained control over animations at both load and component mount/unmount.
 The explanation for the refactor is based upon the solution <a href="https://medium.com/@cheapsteak/animations-with-reacttransitiongroup-4972ad7da286#.8lzv3vt8z">here</a>.
 There are three things to know about the ReactTransitionGroup approach: